sge-network/sge/docs/specs/Bet/06_Messages.md

 - Empty or invalid odds UID in ticket
 - Empty, negative or invalid odds value in ticket
 - Invalid bet value according to the selected `OddsType`
-- There is no any sport-event with the given sportEventUID
+- There is no any market with the given marketUID
-- The sport-event is not active for accepting bet (it's not active or status in not `PENDING`)
+- The market is not active for accepting bet (it's not active or status in not `PENDING`)
-- The sport-event has expired
+- The market has expired
-- The sport-event maximum betting capacity has been reached
+- The market maximum betting capacity has been reached
-- The sport-event does not contain the selected odds
+- The market does not contain the selected odds
 - Bet amount is less than minimum allowed amount
 - The creator address is not valid
-- There is an error in AddPayoutProfitToEvent in sportEvent module
+- There is an error in AddPayoutProfitToMarket in market module
 - There is an error in ProcessBetPlacement in Order Book module

 ### **What Happens if bet fails**